marco262/my_wiki/data/dnd/subclass/drake-rider.md

 You and your drake share an empathic link and can communicate clearly with each other, even if you don't speak the same language.
 Your drake is solely devoted to you and will not willingly let anyone but you ride it.
 It follows your commands without question and will protect you with its life if necessary.

-In combat, your drake acts as a Controlled mount, meaning it acts on your turn and can only take the Dash, Disengage, and Dodge actions, whether you're mounted on it or not, unless you use a bonus action on your turn to command it to take another action.
-That action can be one in its stat block or some other action.
-If you are incapacitated, the drake can take any action of its choice, not just Dodge.

 Choose a type for your drake from the Drake Types table below.
 Your drake gains resistance to its element type as shown in the Drake Types table.

 ### Drake Types